jontiben/eu4-history-explorer/README.md

                                 Give it a number followed by, optionally, an interval
                                 size: w or week for 7 days, m or month for 30, and y or year for 365.
-If no interval size is given it will default to days. the argument "35" will be interpreted as "35 days," the argument "6m" will be interpreted as 180 days, "2year" will be interpreted as "730 days," etc.
+If no interval size is given it will default to days.
+The argument "35" will be interpreted as "35 days," the argument "6m" will be interpreted as 180 days, "2year" will be interpreted as "730 days," etc.